OctopusSamples/NDCDevOpsWorkshop/README.md

 ### What is Continuous Integration

-“[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.”
+"[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) is the practice of merging all developers' working copies to a shared mainline several times a day."

 ### What is Continuous Delivery

-“[Continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released and deployed at any time.
-It aims at building, testing, and releasing software with greater speed and frequency.”
+"[Continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released and deployed at any time.
+It aims at building, testing, and releasing software with greater speed and frequency."

 ### What is Continuous Deployment

 "[Continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) (CD) is a software engineering approach in which software functionalities are delivered frequently through automated deployments.
-CD contrasts with continuous delivery, a similar approach in which software functionalities are also frequently delivered and deemed to be potentially capable of being deployed but are actually not deployed.
+CD contrasts with continuous delivery, a similar approach in which software functionalities are also regularly delivered and deemed to be capable of being deployed but are not deployed.

 ### Octopus Cloud Sign-up

-The first thing we will do, is sign-up for the free Cloud Starter edition for each attendee.
+The first thing we will do is sign-up for the free Cloud Starter edition for each attendee.
 You can get more details on [Octopus.com](https://octopus.com/docs/octopus-cloud)

 * Browse to <https://octopus.com/>
 * Click Get Started
 * Register
-* Input URL, Select "West Europe" Region,Company, Name, Email & Password
+* Input URL, Select "West Europe" Region, Company, Name, Email & Password
 * Wait for it to spin-up & sign in.
 * Take note of URL